Gilberto Zorio: Rosa-blu-rosa (1967)

 For Rosa-blu-rosa (Pink-blue-pink) Zorio created a half-cylinder of asbestos cement that contains a mixture of cobalt chloride.
-This causes it to changes color from pink to blue in relation to changes in atmospheric humidity.
+This causes it to change color from pink to blue in relation to changes in atmospheric humidity.
 A defining feature of this work is, therefore, the contrast between its elemental form and its instability, including the static structure and its ability to change, identifying not in a state of quiet, but in an energetic process in perpetual transformation, thanks to which, the time becomes a constitutive element of the work.

 Germano Celant, an Italian art historian, critic, and curator, commented on this piece saying, "Thus this involves a time system that reacts to the changes that concern it, and its formal equilibrium, in the absence of an optimal or quiet state, is changed by external intervention; to experience the work, the viewer must be present, since it is his or her presence that necessarily transforms the appearance of the work.
 The change of color is not dictated by aesthetic principles, but by an extra-artistic element."